×

 When we asked people living in Tijuana what life is like and how people spend their time, they said:

-"Because we live in a border region, people's priorities generally revolve around family and work, in that order, then friends, socializing and sports," explained one expat living in Tijuana, Mexico.
+"Because we live in a border region, people's priorities generally revolve around family and work, in that order, then friends, socializing and sports," said one expat in Tijuana.

 What do expats in Tijuana appreciate most about the local culture?

 "Expats in Tijuana appreciate the friendly, outgoing locals who make them feel welcomed.
 They are also drawn to the vibrant nightlife and diverse range of restaurants serving up excellent Mexican cuisine.
 They enjoy the city’s musical history and its close proximity to the beach and the U.S.-Mexico border.
-Expats in Tijuana are also charmed by the affordable cost of living, allowing them to experience the city’s unique culture without breaking the bank," wrote one member in Tijuana.
+Expats in Tijuana are also charmed by the affordable cost of living, allowing them to experience the city’s unique culture without breaking the bank," remarked one expat who made the move to Tijuana.

 What do expats find most challenging?